OOBertram/WCNS-TestCode/README.md

 This code includes a test suite for the 5th-order Weighted Compact Nonlinear Scheme (WCNS), which allows testing the accuracy and resolution of the 5th-order WCNS.
 Please cite the following articles when using this code:

-1.Liu, X., Zhen, M., Cai, J., & Liao, F. High-Order Weighted Compact Nonlinear Scheme with Front Tracking and Smoothness Decomposition.
+1.Liu, X., Zhen, M., Cai, J., & Liao, F. A Fast Hybrid Weighted Compact Nonlinear Scheme with Enhanced Smoothness Indicator.
+Physics of Fluids. https://doi.org/10.1063/5.0259781

 2.Liu, X., Min, Y., Cai, J., Ma, Y. and Yan, Z.-G. (2025), A Filtered Embedded Weighted Compact Non-Linear Scheme for Hyperbolic Conservation Law.
 Int J Numer Meth Fluids. https://doi.org/10.1002/fld.5366